93Alliance/lodago/README.md

 - JSON2Map - Converts the json to map
 - Concat - Concat multi slice
 - After - The function does not actually execute until it has been called n times
+- Remove - Remove a element in slice by index

 ## Demo